 - Advantage Illinois - The Advantage Illinois program is designed to provide Illinois businesses and entrepreneurs with access to the capital they need to start new companies and expand existing business.
 The program is comprised of multiple programs to spur institutional lending, including Capital Access Program, Participation Loan Program-which includes a component for Minority/Women/Disabled/Veteran-Owned businesses, and Collateral Support Program; and the Invest Illinois Venture Fund, which leverages private investments in start-ups and high-growth businesses.

-- DCEO's Community Development Fund - Part of the Governor Quinn's Neighborhood Recovery Initiative, starting in November and available until funds are depleted.
-DCEO is partnering with financial institutions with strong small business lending backgrounds to distribute $5 million in micro loans to start-ups and existing small businesses through the Community Development Fund.
+- The Department of Commerce CEO's Community Development Fund - Part of the Neighborhood Recovery Initiative, starting in November and available until funds are depleted.
+The Department of Commerce is partnering with financial institutions with strong small business lending backgrounds to distribute $5 million in micro loans to start-ups and existing small businesses through the Community Development Fund.
 More than 300 loans will likely be made to start-up and existing small businesses, which will lead to more than 800 jobs being created or retained over the next two years.

-- Enterprise Zone Participation Loan Program (EZ/PLP) - The EZ/PLP is a variation of the conventional PLP Program, in that DCEO subordinates the loans through participating lending institutions, but the EZ/PLP may be able to provide small businesses located in an enterprise zone a more attractive loan rate than a conventional PLP.
+- Enterprise Zone Participation Loan Program (EZ/PLP) - The EZ/PLP is a variation of the conventional PLP Program, in that the Department of Commerce subordinates the loans through participating lending institutions, but the EZ/PLP may be able to provide small businesses located in an enterprise zone a more attractive loan rate than a conventional PLP.

 - The Illinois Finance Authority (IFA) - The Illinois Finance Authority (IFA) is a self-financed, state authority principally engaged in issuing taxable and tax-exempt bonds, making loans, and investing capital for businesses, non-profit corporations, agriculture and local government units statewide.
 IFA finances about $3 billion each year, helping generate economic growth and job creation.